linchpin/mesh/readme.txt

 3. Mesh templates and welcome.

 == Changelog ==

+= 1.2 =
+* Added the ability for developers to extend controls within sections and columns/blocks.

 = 1.1.5 =
 * Fixed equalize options should not show if the section is only 1 column wide.